Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 - Action - success or failure of the request due to security group or NACL

 #### VPC Traffic Mirroring
+Capture and inspect network traffic in the VPC.
+The traffic can be captured when comes from or goes to a Network Interface (ENI) and mirroring to a cluster to analize.
+That cluster can be behind a network load balancer. optionally the mirrored traffic can be filtered
 #### Amazon CloudWatch

 ## Connectivity